benmneb/suttacentral-static/README.md

 - 1.231 ÷ 1.9 = **0.648 page loads**

-**Result**: Each user would recoup the extra typing time for the longer URL after only 0.65 page loads.
+Each user recoups the extra typing time for the longer URL after only 0.65 page loads.

-In fact, they'd save a net 0.669 seconds on the first page load (1.9s - 1.231s), and 1.9 seconds on every subsequent page load.

 The performance gain so dramatically outweighs the typing cost that each user breaks even before they even finish loading the first page.

+### Frontend

+This project uses the public SuttaCentral APIs at build time to generate a fully static site that displays their texts data minimally and accessibly.
+See DEVELOPMENT.md for more info on hosting your own instance, it can take only 3 CLI commands.

 ## License